tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

     #.
 Split up the shipments of tables
     #.
 Go and sell Barry some pallets

-The game lets you break things to bits, but there's not yet any command to let you follow a recipe to make something yet.
+So the game lets you break things to bits, but there's not yet any command to let you follow a recipe to make something.
+I'm not actually sure whether I want making stuff to be part of the gameplay.
+The NPCs will be the ones crafting things behind the scenes.

-Anyway, thanks for listening to this podcast.
-I'm going to leave you with some useful links.
+Anyway, thanks for listening.
+Here are some links you might want to check out.
+Remember, `you and me from the ashes we can build a web made of games`.

-Look forward to the next time on Noseygrindstone!
+Catch you next time on Noseygrindstone!